Mogul Rihanna Gives Back To Veterans Experiencing Homelessness

+“Despite all circumstances of how veterans are treated sleeping in tents on asphalt or tiny sheds on land they should call a home, I can say hope and joy was spread to the Veterans,” the AFTP foundation shared on Instagram.
+“The authenticity of actually caring and listening was beyond the amazing supplies that @badgalriri donated.
+Rihanna made that happen when she visited the vets today.
+Honored to have been witness to this!”

-News about Rihanna’s visit comes weeks after she made a multi-million dollar donation to a collective of nonprofits centered on climate justice through her Clara Lionel Foundation.
-She teamed up with tech founder Jack Dorsey’s #StartSmall initiative to donate $15 million to 18 organizations within the United States and the Caribbean who are tackling inequities, stemming from climate change, that significantly impact under-resourced and underserved communities.
+News about Rihanna’s visit comes weeks after making a multi-million dollar donation to a collective of nonprofits centered on climate justice through her Clara Lionel Foundation.
+She teamed up with tech founder Jack Dorsey’s #StartSmall initiative to donate $15 million to 18 organizations within the United States and the Caribbean who are tackling inequities stemming from climate change that significantly impact under-resourced and underserved communities.

 Rihanna’s past social good projects include donating millions to provide support for vulnerable communities amid the COVID-19 pandemic, addressing the digital divide in Barbados and supporting nonprofits focused on criminal justice reform and fighting police brutality.